VoxeLibre/VoxeLibre/MODELS.md

 Note: The sometimes accompanying .mtl files are not supported and can safely be deleted.

-Note: Do not use .b3d and .x files for static meshes at the moment, Minetest currently spawns animated mesh scene nodes for these, which may result in reduced performance.
+Note: Do not use .b3d and .x files for static meshes at the moment, Luanti currently spawns animated mesh scene nodes for these, which may result in reduced performance.

 ### Supported texture formats